Madoff trustee can pursue lawsuits against Koch, banks, others

 “Congress wanted these claims resolved in the United States, rather than through piecemeal proceedings around the world,” Wesley wrote.

-The defendants had accused Picard in court papers of pursuing a “radical expansion of the reach of U.S. law.”
+The defendants had accused Picard of pursuing a “radical expansion of the reach of U.S. law.”
 Their lawyers did not immediately respond to requests for comment.

-Lawyers for Picard had no immediate comment.
+David Sheehan, a lawyer for Picard, said the decision protects victims of Madoff’s Ponzi scheme, and recognizes the “compelling” U.S. interest in letting domestic bankruptcy estates recover fraudulently transferred property.

+Sheehan and Picard are partners at the law firm Baker & Hostetler.

 Picard had sued Koch to recoup $21.53 million allegedly sent by Madoff to Fairfield Sentry, a British Virgin Islands-based feeder fund, and then to a Koch entity in Great Britain.

-The trustee did not allege wrongdoing by Koch, a privately-held industrial conglomerate based in Wichita, Kansas.
+The trustee did not allege wrongdoing by Koch, a privately held industrial conglomerate based in Wichita, Kansas.

 Charles and David Koch are each worth $51.9 billion, and tied as the world’s 10th-richest people, Forbes magazine said.
+David Koch stepped down from Koch Industries last year because of health issues.

-Madoff, 80, is serving a 150-year prison term in a medium security North Carolina prison.
+Madoff, 80, is serving a 150-year prison term in a medium-security North Carolina prison.

 The case is In re: Picard, 2nd U.S. Circuit Court of Appeals, No. 17-2992.